 (My “On the Easel” posts give you a behind-the-scenes look at what I am working on, what went well, what went wrong, and lessons learned.)

 Below is the reference photo I painted from.
-Feel free to paint it for yourself.
-Here is a link to the full-size image in case you want to paint it yourself.
+Feel free to paint it yourself.
+You can also download a high-resolution version of the photo here.

-- Main colors: Ultramarine blue, cobalt blue, cadmium red, magenta, cadmium yellow, cadmium yellow light, cadmium orange, viridian green, and titanium white.
+- Main colors: Ultramarine blue, cobalt blue, cadmium red, magenta, cadmium yellow, cadmium yellow light, viridian green, transparent brown oxide, and titanium white.

-Refer to my supplies list for more details on what I use.
+Refer to my supplies list for more details.

 Notes and Lessons Learned